Armenian cultural heritage in Azerbaijan

-Armenian cultural heritage in Azerbaijan refers to historic buildings and cultural traditions of Armenians who lived in what today conforms the territory of Azerbaijan.
-Armenians had an imperial presence in what is now Azerbaijan going back to at least the 2nd century BC in Nakhchivan, which was part of the new Kingdom of Armenia established by Artaxias I. Armenians also had presence in Baku dating back to the 7th century AD.
-Prior to calls for independence from Azerbaijan by Armenians of Nagorno Karabakh in what is now called the Republic of Artsakh, and the ensuing First Nagorno-Karabakh War, about 500,000 Armenians lived in Soviet Azerbaijan where they had an active cultural presence.
-Most Armenians have fled during the war and their numbers in Azerbaijan today (excluding the disputed region of Nagorno-Karabakh) is less than 1% of their pre-war figures.
+Armenian cultural heritage in Azerbaijan refers to historic buildings and cultural traditions of Armenians who lived in what today conforms to the territory of Azerbaijan.
+Armenians had a presence in what is now Azerbaijan going back to at least the 2nd century BC in Nakhchivan, which was part of the new Kingdom of Armenia established by Artaxias I. Armenians also had presence in Baku dating back to the 7th century AD.
+Prior to the Karabakh Movement and the ensuing First Nagorno-Karabakh War, about 500,000 Armenians lived in Soviet Azerbaijan where they had an active cultural presence.
+Most Armenians fled during the war and their numbers in Azerbaijan today is less than 1% of their pre-war figures.
 After the ceasefire of the First Nagorno-Karabakh War, there has been a marked increase of Anti-Armenian sentiment in Azerbaijan coupled with reports about destruction of Armenian cultural monuments there.

-This article excludes the Armenian cultural heritage in Nagorno-Karabakh due to other pages covering that topic.
-After the First Nagorno-Karabakh War, there has been no significant cultural activity of Armenians in Azerbaijan.
+After the First Nagorno-Karabakh War, there has been no significant cultural activity of Armenians in Azerbaijan outside of Nagorno-Karabakh.

 Armenian communities in Azerbaijan

 Armenians communities in Azerbaijan are the Armenians who lived in great numbers in the modern state of Azerbaijan and its precursor, Soviet Azerbaijan.
-According to the statistics, about 500,000 Armenians lived in Soviet Azerbaijan prior to the outbreak of the First Nagorno-Karabakh War in 1988.
-Most of the Armenian-Azerbaijanis however had to flee in the events leading up to the First Nagorno-Karabakh War, a result of the ongoing Armenian-Azerbaijani conflict.
-Excluding Nagorno Karabakh, Armenian-Azerbaijanis historically lived in Baku, Nakhchivan, Sumgait and Ganja.
+About 500,000 Armenians lived in Soviet Azerbaijan prior to the outbreak of the Karabakh Movement in 1988 and the ensuing First Nagorno-Karabakh War.

+Apart from Nagorno Karabakh, Armenians historically lived in Baku, Nakhchivan, Sumgait and Ganja.
 They have build churches, cemeteries, schools and left a rich cultural heritage that has been largely destroyed.